nolanjannotta/Dapp-University-Application/README.md

 Things to try:

-deploy this application to a test net, see if it gives different results.
+deploy this smart contract to a test net, see if it gives different results.